GauravChawlaMOJ/TestAutomationActivity/README.md

 4. Increase my knowledge in selenium webdriver tests, make use of parameterised tests to increase testing scenarios.

 5. For Junit tests, I would like to add more logging.
-6. Also, won't write the password directly into code, would read from secrets, key-vaults of azure.
+6. Also, won't write the password directly into code, would read from secrets, azure key-vaults.